From Fürth to Nuremberg along the Pegnitz

 Direction

 From the Church of the Resurrection, turn right along the avenue to the school garden and from there down to the Pegnitz.
 Cross the river and follow the path to the right.
 About 200 metres further on you come to a crossroads.
 A small "brook" points the way to the small Mainau (POI 2), a hidden park with a healing spring temple - the perfect place to relax and enjoy the sun.
 Along the Pegnitz, you cross the Fuchslochsteg footbridge and pass the Pegnitztal West nature reserve to reach the city limits of Nuremberg.
 Following the Pegnitz, you pass the water wheel at the Lederersteg and walk a short distance through a residential area.
 Continue along the Pegnitz under the subway, over the Maxbrücke bridge and then left to the Henkersteg footbridge.
-The hangman - who was not allowed to have anything to do with honourable citizens in the Middle Ages - used to sneak across this wooden footbridge from his home in the hangman's house into the city.
+The executioner - who was not allowed to have anything to do with honourable citizens in the Middle Ages - used to sneak into the city from his home in the executioner's house via this wooden footbridge.
 Today, visitors to the town stroll over the footbridge to the flea market.

 Flea market with love island